hoverboard88/HoverboardStudios.com/wp-content/plugins/feedpress/readme.txt

 3. Configure your feed from the new FeedPress Settings submenu

 == Changelog ==

+= 1.7 =
+* Automatic syncing of your feed URLs and hostnames.
+* Autonomous checks for any feed redirection error.
+* Better way of adding custom feed redirections (tags, categories, URls).
+* Changed the static slug on plugin links.
+* Added a setting to disable responsive images in feeds summaries.

 = 1.6.3 =
 * Handling link to settings for 2.7 and 2.8+ versions.